The Excel Feeding Plan

 Step 3 – Excel Nature Snacks

-These healthy, high-fi bre snacks are ideal for rabbits as they promote emotional health by preventing boredom and encourage bonding and interaction between you and your pets.
-They can be given daily because they’re packed with goodness and are made using only natural ingredients.
+These healthy, high-fibre snacks are ideal for rabbits as they promote emotional health by helping to prevent boredom and encourage bonding and interaction between you and your pets.
+They can be given daily because they're packed with goodness and are made using only natural ingredients.
 Some are specially designed to be fed by hand which helps rabbits to get comfortable with human attention.
+They are ideal to mix with your rabbits hay to encourage foraging behaviour.

 Step 4 - Fresh Greens